ChernyakKonstantin/godot_gym_api/README.md

 The framework is grown from a custom project on self-driving topic, so current ready-to-use sensors available are LIDAR and RGB-Camera.

 # Programming Languages Support
 Currently, there is support of Python as the programming language to implement the RL-algorithms.
+In Python, the environmnet provides `gym` / `gymnasium` interface.

 If one has a desire to implement the client for any other languages, submit pull request, please.